Queen's Radio: History

 In 2006, the station was granted a licence to broadcast using Medium Wave to the Elms BT9 Accommodation village in South Belfast.
 In 2009 the station made headlines when it aired an advert for reducing carbon emissions, which Sammy Wilson had banned from being broadcast in Northern Ireland.
 In late 2009, the station pulled its Medium Wave transmission but continued to broadcast via its online player available from the station's website.

-Since 2020, Queen’s Radio have been part of the SRA, being the only affiliate station in the NI region.
-Around this time, it has also since moved into the Student's Union building, and gave a larger focus towards The Scoop and QRTV, and student-produced podcasts.

-Currently, the station is managed by Jonathan McBride (station manager) and Fiona MacIntyre (deputy station manager).